 - We have many CI initiatives that we worked on in 2020.
 We certainly can use additional focus and training on process improvement as most of our CI is around RPA development and reducing manual tasks.
 I feel that working with a remote workforce challenges CI as process people need to find a new way to watch the processes and look for gaps and opportunities.
 Challenging to try to do that through Zoom.

-- The challenge for us is looking at it from end-to-end perspective.
+- The challenge for us is looking at it from an end-to-end perspective.
 Most employees look at it internally within their own team and they are not consistently looking at the bigger end-to-end process.

-- Adopted in theory, but in practice capability, tools and process gaps prevent us from properly embedding it as part of our culture so far.
+- Adopted in theory, but in practice capability, tools, and process gaps prevent us from properly embedding it as part of our culture so far.

 - Continuous Process Improvement, if the employees are equipped appropriately, will go a long way in streamlining the processes and having a long-term positive productivity impact.

 - Instilling this in a culture means it has to flow from the top down (giving tools and resources) as well as bottoms up (encouraging and supporting ideas from the individuals who perform the tasks every day).
-The larger the company, the more difficult I find it is to make change – more functions need to be involved, and IT support is frequently needed to automate a formerly manual process.
-Every leader needs to consistently send the message that new ideas are encouraged and supported, and then work with their team to drive them to conclusion.
+The larger the company, the more difficult I find it is to make a change – more functions need to be involved, and IT support is frequently needed to automate a formerly manual process.
+Every leader needs to consistently send the message that new ideas are encouraged and supported, and then work with their team to drive them to a conclusion.